elastisim/elastisim.github.io/get-started/quickstart.md

 # Quickstart

 The easiest way to get started with ElastiSim is by cloning the example project available on [GitHub](https://github.com/elastisim/example-project).
 This scenario simulates an FCFS (first come, first serve) scheduling algorithm applied on 32 rigid jobs with alternating compute and I/O phases running on a crossbar topology with 128 compute nodes.
-The following steps will create two Docker containers and start the simulation.
+The following steps will create a Docker container including all the required libraries for ElastiSim and start the simulation.

 ## Installation